Query Languages Guide¶

 Updating Data¶

-Prefer Pythonic API for updates:
+Prefer SQL for updates:

 with db.transaction():

-# Alternative: SQL UPDATE (for bulk operations)
+# SQL UPDATE is also ideal for bulk operations

 with db.transaction():